Import floor plans from IFC files

 Available with the ArcGIS Indoors Pro or ArcGIS Indoors Maps extension.

-The Industry Foundation Classes (IFC) format is commonly used for 2D and 3D architectural models and can be used to populate the ArcGIS Indoors Information Model.
-The Import IFC To Indoor Dataset tool imports features from an .ifc file to an indoor dataset.
-You can run the Extract BIM File Floorplan tool before running the Import IFC To Indoor Dataset tool to import a subset of data from an .ifc file.
+The IFC (Industry Foundation Classes) format is commonly used for 2D and 3D architectural models and can be used to create features in an Indoors workspace.
+The Import IFC To Indoor Dataset tool imports features from an .ifc file to an indoor workspace that conforms to the ArcGIS Indoors Information Model.

-Once you create the indoor dataset using the Create Indoor Dataset tool or create the Indoors geodatabase using the Create Indoors Database tool, you can use the Import IFC To Indoor Dataset tool to load floor plans from an .ifc file into your Indoors workspace.
+Once you have created an indoor workspace, you can use the Import IFC To Indoor Dataset tool to load floor plans from an .ifc file into the Indoors workspace.
 You can then manually load additional features, events, and occupant data.

-1. Georeference the floor plans
+1. Georeference the floor plans.

-2. Optionally, run the Extract BIM File Floorplan tool
+2. Optionally, run the Extract BIM File Floorplan tool.

-3. Run the Import IFC To Indoor Dataset tool
+3. Run the Import IFC To Indoor Dataset tool.

-4. Inspect the output
+4. Inspect the output.

 5. Each step is described in the sections below.